 soft tissue and bone for the restoration of composite defects

-a one stage procedure, allowing for timely adjuvant therapy for oncologic purposes, when necessary
+A one stage procedure, allowing for timely adjuvant therapy for oncologic purposes, if necessary.

 The location and size of the tumor will dictate the surgical approach necessary for the performance of the ablative procedure.

 The two following approaches are frequently used for the mandible:

 Incisions are marked out 1.5 cm around all visible and palpable tumor.